What are the combustible dust classifications?

 Kst refers to the rate of pressure increase as a dust explosion occurs.
 Determining which “St Class” your material falls in provides valuable data to help mitigate dust explosion hazards.

-Combustible dust is also covered under NEC’s (National Electrical Code) Hazardous Locations Classification.
+Combustible dust also applies to the NEC’s (National Electrical Code) Hazardous Locations Classification.

 These hazardous locations are defined as “an area at risk of fire or explosion due to:

-Class II locations mean that there is a sufficient amount of combustible dust in the air which can be explosive or ignitable.
-Class II is divided up into Division 1 and Division 2.
+In Class II locations, there is a sufficient amount of combustible dust in the air which can be explosive or ignitable.
+It includes two divisions:

-Division 1 is classified as an area where combustible dust can exist under normal, everyday operating conditions.
-While Division II is classified as an area where combustible dust mentioned above is not likely to exist during regular operation.
+Division 1 is an area where combustible dust can exist under normal, everyday operating conditions.
+On the other hand, Division II is an area where combustible dust mentioned above is not likely to exist during regular operation.

 Determining the Pmax and Kst of the material along with the Class and Division of the work area can help understand the impact of a potential hazard while providing insight into the elimination or substitution of the risk.
-That’s why it’s critical that combustible dust classification is administered in the workplace.
+That’s why it’s critical to administer combustible dust classification training in the workplace.